DariLink/DC2022/README.md

-## Our reporsitory to the course Data Challenges 2022 (Goethe University Frankfurt)
+## Our repository to the course Data Challenges 2022 (Goethe University Frankfurt)
 We did a in-depth analysis of the social media perception of the company *Deutsche Bahn*.

 Our Analysis included: